johnzantey/johnzantey/README.md

    - EDITOR: vi family only.
 GUI?
 Never heard of her.

 🧠 CORE INTERESTS:
-   - operating systems
+   - highly optimised operating systems
    - code (especially when it shouldn't work, but does)
    - networks (the digital kind, not social)
    - cryptography (because secrets are fun)
    - reversing (unpacking binaries like Christmas)
-   - non-linear topological algebra (for fun and profit)
+   - non-linear topological algebra (for fun...)
    - computability complexity (is halting overrated?)
    - music (preferably in 4/4, like a good state machine)

 ⚡ LEGACY STATUS:
    - EXPERIENCE: 30+ years of 'pewter things' professionally (paid, ie: 💰💰💰💰💰)
    - NOTE: 'Pewter' is an ancient slang for 'code', last seen in 1990s hacker zines.

 📫 FINAL MESSAGE UNLOCKED: